 About School Committee Meetings

-Meetings are held twice a month on Wednesdays at 6 p.m. in the School Committee Chamber, second floor (capacity of 202 people).
+Meetings are held twice a month on Wednesdays at 6 p.m. at the Bruce C. Bolling Muncipal Building, 2300 Washington Street, School Committee Chamber, second floor, Roxbury, MA 02119.
+The Chamber has a capacity of 202 people.
 To confirm the date, time, location or agenda of any meeting, contact the School Committee office at 617-635-9014.In accordance with MA Open Meeting Law, all Committee meetings are posted at least 48 hours in advance with the City of Boston's Office of the City Clerk.
 Draft agendas are posted on the BPS website at least two days before each meeting.
 Please visit the meeting announcement pages on the district calendar for the latest information.
 Archived agendas are posted by date, as well.
-To receive meeting agendas in advance via email, contact the School Committee Office at firstname.lastname@example.org and ask to join the School Committee listserv.The Committee convenes to adopt, review, and modify policies and practices that support the sound operations of the Boston Public Schools and that enhance teaching and learning and improved student achievement.
+To receive meeting agendas in advance via email, contact the School Committee Office at email@example.com and ask to join the School Committee listserv.The Committee convenes to adopt, review, and modify policies and practices that support the sound operations of the Boston Public Schools and that enhance teaching and learning and improved student achievement.
 On the first Monday of the year, the Committee holds its annual organizational meeting, at which time the members elect a Chair and Vice-Chair and determine the meeting schedule for the upcoming calendar year.

 Rules for Public Comment